porsche-design-system/porsche-design-system/packages/components/src/components/action/button-pure/button-pure.examples.md

 ---

-## Button with custom clickable/focusable area
+## Button Pure with custom clickable/focusable area

 Sometimes it might be useful to enlarge the clickable/focusable area of a button to fulfill accessibility guidelines.
 Therefore a custom padding can be set on the host element.